Academic Standards Committee

 Membership: shall consist of five (5) faculty or professional librarians elected by members of the Faculty Senate; two (2) students selected by the Student Senate; and one (1) graduate student appointed by the Graduate Studies Committee.
 The Dean of the Faculty (or a representative of the Dean), the Registrar, and the Director of Student Development shall be non-voting members.

 Officers: shall elect a chair and a secretary.

 Academic Standards Committee meets from 11:30 – 12:30 on Wednesdays during the semester.
 In addition, on Wednesdays that are not reserved for Faculty Senate, the time slot from 3:30 – 5:00 is held open for hearings.
 Meetings to consider probations and dismissals are held after the end of the Fall and Spring Semester and before the start of Winter or Summer classes.
 Meetings to consider appeals are customarily held 2 – 3 weeks later.

-Academic Standards Committee Policies and Procedures Manual (Revised May 2008)
+Academic Standards Committee Policies and Procedures Manual (Currently Under Revision)

 For resources on defining and avoiding academic misconduct see the academic integrity page.